-Payment for each assessment is $10 and sent via PayPal seven days after project completion.
+Payment for each assessment ranges from $10 to $20 and is sent via PayPal seven days after project completion.

 BzzAgent is a younger company, but it’s one of the few that focuses exclusively on product testing.
-Most of the companies here include surveys, focus groups and so on.
+Most of the tasks here include surveys, focus groups, and so on.

-Anyone (from USA, Canada & the UK) can join BzzAgent by simply completing a profile and answering a questionnaire with a few surveys to determine your demo, interests and areas of expertise.
+Anyone from the USA, Canada, or the UK can join BzzAgent by simply completing a profile and answering a questionnaire with a few surveys to determine your demo, interests, and areas of expertise.

-If you are sent a paid product trial gig via e-mail, you are given 8 weeks to test the product, share your results to social media, and submit feedback to BzzAgent.
+If you are sent a paid product trial gig via e-mail, you are given 8 weeks to test the product, share your results on social media, and submit feedback to BzzAgent.

 BzzAgent sends out a wide range of products, including gadgets, toiletries, cosmetics, home equipment, and more.

 The company used to pay cash, but now just gives the products that members test out.
 Those who promote the products on Instagram, Facebook, or other online platforms tend to receive more testing invitations in the future.

 Simply download the Influenster app and complete your profile.

 Occasionally, you’ll receive Snaps as notifications on your phone.
 These are very short questions that you can quickly answer to help Influenster know you better and increase your chances of getting sent monthly VoxBoxes.